Josh015/bevy-stealth-game-example/README.md

-# Bevy Stealth Sound Game
+# Bevy Stealth Game Example

 My attempt to mimic the game mechanics of "SONAR" in the Bevy engine.
 It's gonna be mostly pseudo-code for a while, so be patient.